infradom/ecopower_dynamic_grid_prices/README.md

 # Entities created:
 This integration will create several entities for the different Entsoe and Ecopower injection and consumption prices.
 The entities contain an attribute list with the detailed day-ahead prices (per hour or per 15 minutes).
-The attribute list is made compatible with the NordPool attributes Additional entities will be created in future versions to make your automations easier.
+The attribute list is made compatible with the NordPool attributes, but the tomorrow entries have been added to the today list.
+Additional entities will be created in future versions to make your automations easier.

 # Apexchart Pricing Dashboard Card:
-The integration makes it easy to create an apexchart graph using the raw_today or raw_tomorrow attribute For information on how to instaal custom:apexchart, see the appropriate website.
+The integration makes it easy to create an apexchart graph using the raw_today attribute For information on how to instaal custom:apexchart, see the appropriate website.
 My very simple initial try uses this yaml code: